fortythreesam/FourthYearProject/report/report.md

 | ----------- | ---------- | ----------- | ------------------ |
 | 0.02        | 20         | 10          | RMSE               |

 The noise applied here is quite extreme and is unlikely to occur naturally.
-The weak texture become very ambiguous here and causes much more of the image to fall below the threshold required to be selected as a weak texture patch.
+The weak texture becomes rather ambiguous here and causes much more of the image to fall below the threshold required to be selected as a weak texture patch.

 ![](images/5.3.1.3.1.png)
 *Fig f.
 Noisy image used in this test*